wp-plugins/r3df-dashboard-language-switcher/readme.txt

 1. The admin toolbar language selector.

 == Changelog ==
+= Version 1.0.2 =
+* Bug fix for empty array when saving options with no locales hidden

 = Version 1.0.1 =
 * Minor bug fixes
 * Some more refactoring